ai-codespark/codewiki/README-codewiki.md

-# DeepWiki Cloudflare Deployment Guide
+# CodeWiki Cloudflare Deployment Guide

-This guide explains how to deploy the DeepWiki frontend on Cloudflare Pages and the backend as a Cloudflare Worker.
+This guide explains how to deploy the CodeWiki frontend on Cloudflare Pages and the backend as a Cloudflare Worker.

 ## Quick Links